AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-flip.md

  </tr>
 </table>

-May also be applied to text layers.
+It may also be applied to text layers.

 Some commands, including `extend=`, implicitly apply to layer 0 instead of the composite layer when `layer=comp` is selected.
 In such scenarios, all commands that are assigned automatically to layer 0 is applied before the commands which apply to `layer=comp`.
 Thus, when `layer=comp`, `extend=` is applied before `flip=`.

 >[!NOTE]
 >
->The flipped layer is positioned based on the layer anchor; different flip= values will result in different layer positions when the anchor is not located at the center of the layer.
+>The flipped layer is positioned based on the layer anchor.
+Different `flip=` values result in different layer positions when the anchor is not at the center of the layer.

 ## Properties {#section-294da2af7be746b5adfc35e29ee68217}